jollyjinx/sma2mqtt/README.md

 ## Current limitations

-- `--mqtt-password` is parsed, but the current `MQTTPublisher` discards it and configures an empty broker password.
-Password-authenticated MQTT is therefore not supported by this revision.
 - `--bind-port` is parsed, but `SMALighthouse` currently ignores it and listens on `--mcast-port`.
 - Multicast, live inverter login, and MQTT delivery require environment-specific integration testing; the default tests do not contact hardware or a broker.
 - The Docker build resolves the newest dependency versions allowed by `Package.swift` because it does not copy a lockfile.
 Container and local dependency graphs can therefore differ.